 A: This is a very fluid situation.
 Many stations will have masks available, but there is no statewide rule that requires that masks must be worn inside the precinct.
 Also, poll workers will not screen for COVID symptoms (for example, no one will take your temperature).
 By law, no lawfully registered voter can be turned away.
 If you are not well or have concerns about your health, however, please consider voting by using an absentee/mail-in ballot, or exercising additional care when voting in person.

 Q: Is it true that no photos can be taken inside a polling precinct?
 So many want to post pictures of themselves go through the process.

 A: Correct.
 Photos may not be taken inside polling places, by law.
 You will also not be allowed to use your phone to make calls.
 It’s best to leave your phone in a pocket or bag while you’re in the polling place.

 Q: Which polling stations can I go to within my county to vote?
 On the Stage of Georgia voter registration site, I am a registered voter, and it gives me a polling station, but also lists all other voting stations in my county.
 Can I go to any of them, or am I assigned to vote at the closest location?

-A: On Election Day, November 3, you must go to your assigned precinct.
-For early voting, October 12 - 30, you can go to any of the early voting sites in your county.
+A: On Election Day you must go to your assigned precinct.
 Some counties may be providing online information about wait times at different locations, and you could choose accordingly.
 If you’re unsure about your precinct or its voting location in Georgia, go to https://www.mvp.sos.ga.gov/ and enter your name, county, and birthday.
 You will see your polling place and information about early voting locations and times, and about Election Day polling.

 Q: Young people are not being taught how to write in cursive anymore.
 Will printed names be used going forward?